swarmcom/docker/README.md

 ====

 You need to have Docker version at least 1.9.0 (as this setup relies on docker network heavily).
+Also you probably want to add your local user to docker group with `usermod -aG docker $(whoami)`

 ```sh
 ./build.sh